-This paper has examined the relative performance of the headline CPI, exclusionbased cores, and trimmed means as measures of underlying inflation.
-Although there are many other candidates for measures of underlying inflation, the measures studied here share the benefit of being easily calculated and communicated and not subject to revision.
+This paper has examined the relative performance of the headline CPI, exclusion-based cores, and trimmed means as measures of underlying inflation.
+Although there are many other candidates for measures of underlying inflation, the measures studied here share the benefit of being easily calculated and communicated.
 Based on data for four economies, we find that trimmed means tend to outperform headline and exclusion-based core measures on a range of different criteria, which indicate that trimmed mean measures can be thought of as having a higher signal-to-noise ratio than either of the other measures.
-This makes trimmed means more useful for extracting information about the current trend in underlying inflation from the relatively noisy monthly or quarterly prices data.
+This makes trimmed means more useful for extracting information about the current trend in underlying inflation from the relatively noisy monthly or quarterly CPI data.

-The results lend support to the use of trimmed means as useful measures of underlying inflation at the current juncture where the growth of China and other emerging markets is having two offsetting effects on global inflation.
+The results lend support to the use of trimmed means as useful measures of underlying inflation in the circumstances seen in recent years when the growth of China and other emerging markets has been having two offsetting effects on global inflation.
 Whereas some central banks have tended to focus on headline inflation and others have focused more on exclusion measures, our results provide some justification for a middle path, namely using trimmed mean measures which deal with outliers at both ends of the distribution of price changes in a symmetric manner.

 Our results suggest a few important technical points regarding the calculation of trimmed means.
 First, the performance of trimmed means (especially large trims such as the weighted median) can be improved by breaking up expenditure items which have a large weight in the CPI.
 We show that breaking up the large implicit rent component in the US CPI into four regional indices sometimes has a substantial effect on estimates of weighted median inflation.
-Second, when calculating trimmed means based on the distribution of annual price changes it is preferable to avoid using the weighted median but rather to use significantly smaller trims.
-These two points can be viewed as evidence that using a finer degree of disaggregation - either across time or across items - will often improve the performance of trimmed mean measures.
-Third, when using measures based on cumulated monthly or quarterly trimmed means, there is a fairly wide range of trims that appear to perform well.
-This is illustrated in Figure 11 which combines the results from several of the tests above.
-In particular, we take the results from Figures 4, 7 and 8 and construct a simple summary measure of how close each trim is to an overall optimal one.31 The optimised trims (according to this measure) are around 20 per cent for the United States and Australia and around 35-40 per cent for Japan and the euro area.
-However, if we define trims that capture 80 per cent of the feasible gains as being close to optimal, the range of 'close to optimal' trims starts at between the 5 and 10 per cent trims and extends all the way to the 50 per cent trim (weighted median) for all countries.
-In none of these four economies would the exclusion measure have been included among the 'close to optimal' measures of underlying inflation (although the US core measure would come close).
-The key point in our view is that there seems to be a wide range of trims that offer substantial improvements over the headline or exclusion measures.
+Second, when calculating trimmed means based on the distribution of annual price changes it may be preferable to avoid using the weighted median but rather to use significantly smaller trims.
+Third, when using measures based on cumulated monthly or quarterly trimmed means, there is a fairly wide range of trims that appear to perform well, though on balance we would suggest erring towards smaller trims.